varigence/docs/bimlflex/concepts/hashing.md

 ## Hashing Integration Keys

 A Business or Integration key is used as the main identifier for entities.
-This is most commonly used as the base key for Hub entities in Data Vault.
+This is most commonly used as the base key for Hub entities using [Data Vault](xref:bimlflex-data-vault-index) methodology.
 BimlFlex has a built in feature to convert source columns and concatenate them into a Integration Key.
 There is also an optional setting to upper case the string.
 This is useful where the database is case insensitive and keys with different casings are considered the same entity.
 As different casings are hashed to different hash values whereas the database engine would consider Integration Keys with different casings to be the same this provides a convenient way to automatically align all Integration Keys.
 BimlFlex always store the original values in Satellites by default, so no data is lost in this process.

 Sample Script used for hashing Integration Keys.
 When using AdventureWorksLT and the Product table the following hashes are created by the SQL Compatible SSIS Hashing component and they can be recreated using SQL Server `HASHBYTES()` and the below sample script.